 Patrick Myers, Executive Director

 Patrick Myers grew up in the Dover-Foxcroft area, went to school at Foxcroft Academy, earned a Bachelor's Degree in English Literature from the University of Maine in Orono, and then had to get out of the state for awhile.
 After travelling around the country and the world for 10 years he realized that it was time to head home.
 He and his wife bought the house in Sebec that he grew up in and settled down.
 A year later he was hired as the Center Theatre's founding Executive Director.
 He grew the organization for five years and then resigned to follow other pursuits and spend more time with his family.
 In 2015 the Center Theatre was once again looking for a new Executive Director and Patrick was thrilled to take the helm once again.
-Aside from his work as Executive Director of the Center Theatre, Patrick is on the Board of Directors of True North Theatre in Bangor, the Piscataquis Regional Food Center, the Maine Highlands Senior Center, volunteers with the Slightly Off-Center Players Community Theater group, and works on his farm with his wife Teresa, and daughter Alice.
+Aside from his work as Executive Director of the Center Theatre, Patrick is on the Board of Directors of True North Theatre in Bangor, the Piscataquis Regional Food Center, the The Commons at Central Hall.
+He also volunteers with the Slightly Off-Center Players Community Theater group.

 Ashlie McLeish, Operations Manager

 Ashlie grew up in Monson as a free spirited townie, she attended Foxcroft Academy and earned her Human Services degree from the University of Maine.
-After marrying her high school sweetheart David in 2003 and working at The Acadia Hospital and Charlotte White Center respectively, she took time to stay at home and raise her children Mason and Emily.
+After working at The Acadia Hospital and Charlotte White Center respectively, she took time to stay at home and raise her children Mason and Emily.
 Getting back into the workforce was something that Ashlie had been looking forward to, and not long after making the decision, was hired at The Center Theatre as Box Office Manager, and has recently been promoted to Operations Manager.
 Ashlie has been with Center Theatre since 2016, loving every minute and she credits her "home family" for going with the flow and her "theatre family" for making work days fun!
-Aside from her time at the theatre, Ashlie enjoys reading, time spent with the Bernadette Apes group, road trips and weekend adventures, attending her children's multi seasonal sports activities, and of course shopping.
+Aside from her time at the theatre, Ashlie enjoys reading, time spent with her friends, road trips and weekend adventures, attending her children's multi seasonal sports activities, sunshine, and the beach.